Dr. Alexander Wentland

 - “Tinkering with humans?
 Social engineering and the construction of the “deficient user” in cyber security.”
 EASST (European Association for the Study of Science and Technology), Biannual Meeting, 28 July 2018, Lancaster, UK.

 - “The Diversity of Regional Innovation Cultures in the European Union: “Conservative Innovation” in Bavaria.”
 EASST (European Association for the Study of Science and Technology), Biannual Meeting, 26 July 2018, Lancaster, UK.

 - “Realigning Visions of Sustainability: Exploring Agency, Multiplicity, and Scale in Sociotechnical Imaginaries.”
 17th Annual Science and Democracy Network Conference, 28 June 2018, Munich, Germany.

 - “Test beds as an emerging instrument of STI policy-making: How they approach innovation – and reconfigure society.”
 EU-SPRI (European Forum for Studies of Policies for Research and Innovation), 8 June 2018, Paris, France.

 - “The Electrical Grid in Flux: Vulnerability of Critical Infrastructures in Times of Political Volatility.”
 Annual S.NET Meeting, 11 Oct.
 2017, Phoenix, USA.

 - “Visualizing the Dreamscapes of Modernity: Analyzing Sociotechnical Imaginaries in the Area of Sustainability Transformations.”
-Annual 4S Meeting: STS (In)Sensibilities, 30 July 2017, Boston, USA.
+Annual 4S Meeting: MCTS (In)Sensibilities, 30 July 2017, Boston, USA.